exercism/javascript/exercises/concept/high-score-board/.meta/design.md

 3. `removePlayer`

-   - `essential`: Make sure `delete` was used and not setting to undefined or null.
+   - `essential`: Make sure `delete` was used and not set to undefined or null.
    - `actionable`: If there is additional code to check whether the key is present before deleting it, give feedback that this is not necessary.

 4. `updateScore`